da-luce/pico-servo/README.md

 ## API

 To initialize a servo structure, call `servo_init`.
+Use `servo_deinit` to disable and reset the servo when it's no longer needed.

 > [!NOTE]
 > Each servo must use a GPIO mapped to a unique [PWM slice](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A1077%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C165.63628%2Cnull%5D).